degatchi/Blockchain-Alpha/readme.md

 - https://medium.com/molecule-blog/token-bonding-curve-design-parameters-95d365cbec4f (Token Bonding Curve Design Parameters)
 - https://blog.relevant.community/how-to-make-bonding-curves-for-continuous-token-models-3784653f8b17 (How to make bonding curves for continuous token models)
 - https://blog.relevant.community/bonding-curves-in-depth-intuition-parametrization-d3905a681e0a (In-depth article: how to create bonding curves)

 ---

+# Game Design
+1) Learn Unity, especially for 2d games (uses scripting language: C#).
+This is how everything will interact and move.
+2) Learn your artwork creation tool.
+I.e., learn 2d art to get started bc it's budget friendly, not a ton of lighting, materials, etc so it's friendly over all platforms.
+Use photoshop for enviornemntal scenes -> import layers + files into Unity -> start animating w/ Spine2d (allows you to add bones + make skeletons to animate them).
+3) Learn your sound design tool of choice (i.e, audacity).

+### How to build a game
+- Build something with replay value: pvp + pve
+- Strong progression + sense of achievement: i.e, leaderboards, ranks, cosmetics, items, levels, currency

+---